 Today, Chick-fil-A still offers Thrive Coffee to its customers.
 Burchfield, however, is no longer active with the National Prayer Breakfast, Chick-fil-A says.
 And Guatemala has another conservative Christian president, Alejandro Giammattei, also a member of the Falla coffee dynasty.

-With additional reporting by TYT News Assistant Zoltan Lucas and a freelance reporter in Guatemala who has asked not to be named out of fear of reprisal.
+With additional reporting by TYT News Assistant Zoltan Lucas and freelance reporter Jeff Abbott, based in Guatemala City.